SureMileage provides companies with an easy-to-use mileage tracking software that streamlines every step of the reimbursement process.

 Though there aren’t many hard and fast IRS mileage requirements for reimbursing employees, the IRS is strict about what is and is not deductible.
 For most cases, a deduction can only be claimed if the taxpayer has a log of their miles and expenses.
 This means your employees will need to ensure that they account for every mile driven on behalf of your company as well as vital information about each trip.
 Tracking this information can be done using the traditional method of keeping a paper log or using software to get more accurate information.

-For your records to meet the IRS mileage requirements, you’ll want to ensure that your employees keep proper records with a logbook.
+For your records to meet the requirements for an IRS compliant mileage log, you’ll want to ensure that your employees keep proper records with a logbook.
 There are several methods for logging mileage, but whichever method you choose should include this information:

-Whether you decide to go with the traditional method and use a paper trip log or want a system that is more straightforward, reliable and accurate, like a mileage tracking app, all of this information must be included when you file your taxes.
+Whether you decide to go with the traditional method and use a paper trip log or want a system that is more straightforward, reliable and accurate, like a location-based app for mileage tracking, all of this information must be included when you file your taxes.
 If your records do not include the required information and documentation, the IRS may decide to do an audit.

 With SureMileage, businesses also have an organized, secure system for managing reimbursements, and employees will have an easy and accurate way to log mileage.
 Because SureMileage makes expense report submission such a straightforward and easy process, manages the approval process, and integrates seamlessly with your existing accounting systems, the chances of expense report-related financial mishaps are greatly diminished.
 On top of helping reduce the amount of fraud and errors, by automating the reimbursement process, procedures that could take hours to complete can be done in just a few minutes each day.